Custom Orthotics – As Unique as the Patients They are Crafted For.

 Unfortunately, some labs manufacture orthotics using a sizing library system without disclosing or making it clear to their clients.
 These semi-custom orthotics have the potential to reduce positive patient outcomes in comparison to true custom orthotics which are manufactured using a unique cast every time.

-Our process results in a true custom orthotic for your patients… and your practice can always expect 5-7 day in-house turnaround time for our hand-crafted products!
+Our process results in a true custom orthotic for your patients… and your practice can always expect an average 7 day in-house turnaround time for our hand-crafted products!

 Complete the form below to request our CUSTOM ORTHOTIC PRESCRIPTION GUIDE